nytud/panmorph/README.md

 The tagset is available in one format:

-* [emmorph.tsv](emmorph.tsv): possible tags of msd scheme.
+* [emmorph.tsv](emmorph.tsv): possible tags of emMorph scheme.
 A wordlist was extracted from two sources:
 1. the 100000 most frequent words of [Webcorpus](http://mokk.bme.hu/resources/webcorpus/)
 1. tokens of Szeged Treebank